+We strolled down the tree-lined main street, popping into quirky boutiques, and picnicked on Leura Bakehouse fresh-from-the-oven pies in the idyllic grounds of the renowned Everglades Gardens.
+And so to the highlight of our New South Wales adventure.
+The drive from the Blue Mountains to the Wolgan Valley was scenic and relatively short.
 We arrived at the One&Only Wolgan Valley Resort & Spa, where red sandstone rocks towering above this most tranquil of private valleys gleamed in the evening sun, kangaroos and wallabies grazed peacefully, and the beautiful, scattered resort cottages were barely visible.
 In ours, a double-sided cosy fireplace separated the lounge and bedroom, the shower had a glass star-gazing roof, and we had our own 25ft heated pool.

 Mountain bikes are parked outside and hiking and horse riding are included, as are all meals.
 The dining experience, from breakfast to dinner, was superlative.
 The spacious spa is private and akin to pampering heaven.
 If you want some serious spoiling, fantastic bush walking and wildlife spotting, this is the place.
 The only downside?
 We booked three nights and wish we'd opted for six.

 We can easily customise an offer to suit your exact requirements